Originally Posted January 18 / 2017

-> Full disclosure: I own a dog-walking company, which walks dogs from their own homes.
-We also offer single-dog daycare, so I want to fully acknowledge my personal and professional bias here.
+Full disclosure: I own and operate Pawsitive Pet Care, which is a pet care service.
+We offer dog walking services in which we walk dogs from their own homes.
+We also offer single-dog and low-numbers doggy daycare, so we want to fully acknowledge both our personal and professional biases here.

-> In a controlled environment like a training class, the recommended staff-to-dog radio is 5:1 or less (Ryan, 2008).
+In a controlled environment like a training class, the recommended staff-to-dog radio is 5:1 or less (Ryan, 2008).
 In an uncontrolled situation like a daycare, the ratio should be even lower, yet it can be 10 dogs or even more per staff member, and the staff are sometimes inexperienced in reading dog body language (again, in some facilities, not all).
 Not being adept at reading social signalling amongst dogs can lead to an increase in tension among the dogs, stress, and ultimately fights.
 Not to mention if a fight does break out and you have one person per 10 dogs this is a danger to both the dogs and the staff member.

 When looking for a good, reputable, safe daycare, choose one that has low numbers, a low dog-to-staff radio, and will allow you to observe their staff interacting with the dogs.

 Which brings me to the next concern.

 I certainly do not want to paint all daycares or their staff with the same brush.
 Some daycares may have skilled, excellently trained staff who are amazing at reading dogs and interpreting their social cues.
 This is why it is important to ask what type of training the staff receive and what type of experience they have in managing large groups of dogs.